► New Porsche 911 Cabriolet reviewed

 It does.
 The roof looks taut and crisp both inside and out of the car, and even the extra shutlines required for the tonneau cover that lifts up to swallow the roof don’t really spoil the lines.

 The mechanism motors back very quietly and as fast as Porsche promises, and you feel in the eye of the storm inside the cabin – surrounded by the elements, yes, but never battered by them.
+We did encounter one moment in our recent test of the new 911 Carrera Cabriolet where the rear right-hand side window refused to raise when we closed the hood on multiple occasions; this was mildly disconcerting when we so highly value Porsche quality, but it was put right by the age-old 'turn-it-off-and-on-again' routine and never returned.

 You also lose a little rear visibility over a coupe – while it’s not a deal-breaker, it is noticeable.
 A reversing camera is standard too.